Your Guide To Kalbarri Skywalk (And Other Nearby Sites!)

 When is the best time to visit the Kalbarri Skywalk?

 The best time to visit the Kalbarri Skywalk is between June to August.
 The weather is great and it coincides with wildflowers season.
-This makes the brown Kalbarri heather bloom into incredible colours.

 But the Skywalk is open all year round, 24/7.
 It’s an incredible experience, regardless of the season.
 With that said, it can get really hot in the middle of the day, even in winter.

 Plus, there’s no shade on the actual Skywalk.
-So, try visiting before noon or late the afternoon.
+So, try visiting before noon or late in the afternoon.
 Sunset is an amazing time to stay if you want to brave the kangaroos on the drive back.

 What to bring to the Kalbarri Skywalk?